allefeld/htcondor-matlab/README.md

 – The third column shows the last secondary message since the last primary message.
 – The fourth column shows the last entry from the HTCondor log.

-After all tasks in a job are finished, their return values can be retrieved by:
+After all tasks in a job are finished, their return values can b    e retrieved by:

     results = condorGetResults(jobHandle);